jdcook/fresh_cooked_tweens/readme.md

 <details>
 <summary>Expand</summary>

-- Copy the whole FCTween directory into your project's Plugins folder:
+- Copy the whole FCTween directory into your project's Plugins folder
     - If there is no Plugins folder, create one in the same directory as your .uproject file

 ![](readme_imgs/plugindir.png)

 - Open the project
-- Click "Yes" when it asks if you wouldl ike to rebuild FCTween
+- Click "Yes" when it asks if you would like to rebuild FCTween
 - Go to Edit/Plugins, search for FCTween and enable it
 - Restart the project
 - Verify everything is working by going to a blueprint, right clicking and looking for the "Tween" category